SimoneRocutto/launch-countdown-timer/README.md

 ### What I learned

-- CSS: I learned how to properly position multiple background images, how to change svg fill color.
+- CSS: I learnt how to properly position multiple background images, how to change svg fill color.
+- JS: I learnt how to work with dates and how to repeat a function every 1 second (setInterval).

 ## Author